 7. Health Informatics

-Informatics nurses typically have a background in nursing and in information technology.
+An informatics nurse typically has a background in nursing and in information technology.

 They are experts in both clinical systems and informatics theory, which allows them to effectively design and implement systems that improve patient care.